yh-ng/tp/docs/UserGuide.md

 Format: `add module <module code> <compulsory arguments>`

 🚩: `<module code>` matches 2 or 3 prefix characters, followed by 4 digits and optional suffix (characters in full caps).
+🚩: Duplicate module code in the same semester will not be allowed.

 List of `<compulsory arguments>`:
 - `g/<grade>` grade of the module (`A+`, `A`, `A-`, etc).